TokenStatus

 Component Architecture

 TokenStatus implements a sophisticated transition system that goes beyond simple text swapping.
 The component maintains internal state to manage the timing and animation of text changes, ensuring that updates happen smoothly even when the underlying data changes rapidly.
 This approach prevents the flickering and jumpiness that often plague reactive interfaces dealing with asynchronous blockchain data.
+It also includes a hydration-safe gate so the server render and first client paint always match, eliminating warning spam while keeping the UI responsive once wallet data is ready.

 State Display Logic